 The strength of the university depends on academic and personal integrity.
 In this course, you must be honest and truthful.
 Ethical violations include cheating on exams, plagiarism, reuse of assignments, improper use of the Internet and electronic devices, unauthorized collaboration, alteration of graded assignments, forgery and falsification, lying, facilitating academic dishonesty, and unfair competition.
 You may consult the associate dean of student conduct (or designee) by calling the Office of the Dean of Students at 410-516-8208 or via email at integrity@jhu.edu.
-For more information, see the Homewood Student Affairs site on academic ethics: (https://studentaffairs.jhu.edu/student-life/student-conduct/academic-ethics-undergraduates) or the e-catalog entry on the undergraduate academic ethics board: (http://e-catalog.jhu.edu/undergrad-students/student-life-policies/#UAEB).
+For more information, see the Homewood Student Affairs site on academic ethics: (https://studentaffairs.jhu.edu/policies-guidelines/undergrad-ethics/).